DavidHe1127/aws-cert/solution_architect_pro/key-points.md

 - DynamoDB **DOES NOT** support CW events
 - DynamoDB should be considered when a lot more reads than writes
 - DynamoDB not suitable for structured data
+- DynamoDB doesn't support strongly consistent read on global tables cross-region.
+In order for it to work, the application needs to write and read data from the same region.
 - cross-region replication has 2 copies and hence **double the cost**.
 - ElasticCache requires implementation code in application
 - S3 provides best durability
 - Amazon EMR is a managed cluster platform that simplifies running big data frameworks, such as Apache Hadoop and Apache Spark.
 Larget dataset processing prefers EMR.
 - AWS S3 Glacier has a minimum 90 days of storage.
 If pull data from that, it will incur pro-rated charge.
+- S3 supports object tag based replication.
+This helps org selectively replicate objects when being uploaded by using tags on objects.

 ### Deployment and operation management